Why is ‘Walkability’ the New Must for Movers?

 After house hunting for ages, you’ve finally found a home that boasts everything you’re looking for: it’s right in your budget, it’s in a great school district, and it has great walkability?

-Ease of enjoying the ‘hood by foot is a perk more and more movers are considering when shopping for a home.
-Study after study says home buyers-millennials, in particular-place significant value in a walkable living location.
+Ease of enjoying your neighborhood by foot is a perk more and more movers are considering when shopping for a home.
+Study after study says home buyers — millennials, in particular — place significant value in a walkable living location.
 With the health, social, economic, and environmental benefits to be had from putting down your car keys and strapping on your sneakers, considering an area’s Walk Score before moving is a step in the right direction.